 Next Steps: Getting Your Spanish Working Holiday Visa

-- Then just patiently wait for the resolution.
+- Wait for the resolution.
 You might be in Spain sooner than you think!

-- Another option is to get a visa for Barcelona is to apply for a student visa as a full-time student.
+- Seek alternatives.
+Another option is to get a visa for Barcelona is to apply for a student visa as a full-time student.

 Do you know anyone who wants to work & travel in Spain?